blended-zio/blended-zio-site/content/docs/blended_container.md

 # Service based containers

 A JVM executing a blended application will be referenced to as a _blended container_.
-When _blended_ was started in it's first version, it has been a Java application runing inside a J2EE server, which everyone referred to as a container.
+When _blended_ was started in it's first version, it has been a Java application running inside a J2EE server, which everyone referred to as a container.
 Over time _blended_ has evolved to a stand-alone Scala application on top of OSGi, but the term _container_ has stuck.

 A typical _blended environment_ consists of several _blended containers_ distributed across geographical regions throughout the enterprise and the core use case for a _blended environment_ is to provide a communication backbone across the enterprise for other applications.
 As such _blended_ is the layer to realize enterprise level deployment policies such as enforcing security, connection management and general message routing.